-Mycology and mycoremediation are recurring influences on many different research endeavors that regularly appear throughout Watts' work.
-For example, an immersive micro-landscape or research-based spore print stemmed from the observation of a diverse habitat of numerous mushrooms during collection outings on the Ohio River.
+Mycology and mycoremediation are recurring influences of many different research endeavors that regularly appear throughout my work.
+For example, an immersive micro-landscape or research-based spore print stemmed from the observation of a diverse habitat of numerous mushrooms during foraging.